ory/sdk/clients/client/ruby/docs/IdentityApi.md

 ## delete_identity_credentials

-> delete_identity_credentials(id, type)
+> delete_identity_credentials(id, type, opts)

 Delete a credential for a specific identity

-Delete an [identity](https://www.ory.sh/docs/kratos/concepts/identity-user-model) credential by its type You can only delete second factor (aal2) credentials.
+Delete an [identity](https://www.ory.sh/docs/kratos/concepts/identity-user-model) credential by its type.
+You cannot delete password or code auth credentials through this API.

 ### Examples